gamma-opt/EnergySystemModeling.jl/docs/src/index.md

 # Energy System Modeling
 Mathematical reference for the energy system model.
 The model presented here is based on the model in [^1].
 We express units of parameters and variables using square brackets.
-In the code, we implement the model as [`EnergySystemModel(::Params, ::Specs)`](@ref) method, which constructs an [`EnergySystemModel`](@ref) instance.
+In our code, we implement the model as [`EnergySystemModel(::Params, ::Specs)`](@ref) method, which constructs an [`EnergySystemModel`](@ref) instance.

 The model considers that each time period might encompass varaible number of hours, as a result of using input data that has been clustered.
 Otherwise, each time period refers to one hour.